CIRS- Chronic Inflammatory Response Syndrome Lab Test Panel

 Leptin is a hormone that is made by fat cells and tells your brain that you are no longer hungry.
 However, leptin also increased the amount of fat stored, promoting weight gain.
 In CIRS, inflammation blocks leptin in the brain thus increasing hunger and weight gain.

 MSH stands for Melanocyte Stimulating Hormone.
-Secreted by the pituitary gland, this hormone how to control the inflammatory process and helps fight microbes like the mold that produces biotoxins which leads to CIRS.
+Secreted by the pituitary gland, this hormone how helps control the inflammatory process and fights microbes like the mold that produces biotoxins which leads to CIRS.

 The hormone leptin (above) helps produce MSH.
 Low MSH will aggravate conditions like mold susceptibility, chronic fatigue, and chronic pain, insomnia, and hormonal imbalances.

-VEGF is released to help new blood vessels grow in areas of low oxygen.
-Chronic inflammation lowers VEGF which means lower oxygen levels.
-This can lead to cramping and extreme exhaustion after exercise.
+VEGF (Vascular Endothelial Growth Factor) is released to help new blood vessels grow in areas of low oxygen.
+Chronic inflammation lowers VEGF which means lower oxygen levels in tissues.
+This can lead to cramping, extreme exhaustion after exercise, and even difficulty breathing.

 TGFb-1 and produce or reduce inflammation.
 High levels of TGFb-1 happen in overactive immune activity.
 It can also damage other white blood cells that protect us from autoimmunity leading to an increased risk.